braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 Subscription groups are segment filters that can further narrow your audience from the [Global Subscription States](#subscription-states).
 You can add up to 25 subscription groups per app group.
 These groups allow you to present more granular subscription options to end-users.

 For example, suppose you send out multiple categories of email campaigns (Promotional, Newsletter, Product Updates).
-In that case, you can use subscription groups to let your customers pick and choose which email categories they want to subscribe or unsubscribe from in bulk from a single page, using our [email preference center](#email-preference-center).
+In that case, you can use subscription groups to let your customers pick and choose which email categories they want to subscribe or unsubscribe from in bulk from a single page, using our [email Preference Center](#email-preference-center).

 Alternatively, you could use subscription groups to let your customers choose how frequently they want to receive emails from you, by creating subscription groups for daily, weekly, or monthly emails.